oliviachang29/collab-by-design/site/posts/2018-03-13-the-dilemma-in-raising-digital-kids-embrace-the-positive-benefits-and-let-go-of-the-fears.md

 Technology can be that tool to support doctors make those successful diagnoses for patients.
 It cannot be the all-encompassing tool to diagnose someone, but it can add to the doctor's tools for a successful practice.
 The same way families, educators, and the practitioners can use technology, to support those children and families in which technology can be a window to explore the world.

 The question then is, how can we practitioners and researchers can provide more opportunity spaces to broker positive use of tech and media use with families, educators, and children?

+### References

-<pre>Adamson, L. B., Bakeman, R., Deckner, D. F., &amp; Nelson, P. B. (2014).
+* Adamson, L. B., Bakeman, R., Deckner, D. F., &amp; Nelson, P. B. (2014).
 From Interactions to Conversations: The Development of Joint Engagement During Early Childhood. <em>Child Development, 85, </em>3, 941-955.

-Cartmill, E. A., Armstrong, B. F., Gleitman, L. R., Goldin-Meadow, S., Medina, T. N. &amp; Trustwell, J. C. (2013) Quality of early parent input predicts child vocabulary three years later, <em>PNAS Early Edition</em>, 110 (28), DOI: 10.1073/pnas.1309518110.
+* Cartmill, E. A., Armstrong, B. F., Gleitman, L. R., Goldin-Meadow, S., Medina, T. N. &amp; Trustwell, J. C. (2013) Quality of early parent input predicts child vocabulary three years later, <em>PNAS Early Edition</em>, 110 (28), DOI: 10.1073/pnas.1309518110.

-Hamre, B. K., &amp; Pianta, R. C. (2005).
+* Hamre, B. K., &amp; Pianta, R. C. (2005).
 Can Instructional and Emotional Support in the First-Grade Classroom Make a Difference for Children at Risk of School Failure?. <em>Child Development, 76, </em>5, 949-967.

-Norvig, P. (2012).
+* Norvig, P. (2012).
 Artificial intelligence: Early ambitions. <em>New Scientist, 216, </em>2889.)

-McCarthy, B., Li, L., Tiu, M., &amp; Atienza, S. (2013).
+* McCarthy, B., Li, L., Tiu, M., &amp; Atienza, S. (2013).
 PBS kids mathematics transmedia suites in preschool homes. <em>Proceedings of the 12th International Conference on Interaction Design and Children</em>, 128-136.

-Ostrosky, M. M., Gaffney, J. S., &amp; Thomas, D. V. (2006).
+* Ostrosky, M. M., Gaffney, J. S., &amp; Thomas, D. V. (2006).
 The Interplay between Literacy and Relationships in Early Childhood Settings. <em>Reading &amp; Writing Quarterly, 22, </em>2, 173-191.

-Silverman, R., &amp; Hines, S. (2009).
+* Silverman, R., &amp; Hines, S. (2009).
 The effects of multimedia-enhanced instruction on the vocabulary of English-language learners and non-English-language learners in pre-kindergarten through second grade. <em>Journal of Educational Psychology</em>, 101(2), 305-314

-Tayler, C. (2015).
+* Tayler, C. (2015).
 Learning in Early Childhood: experiences, relationships and ‘Learning to Be’. <em>European Journal of Education, 50, </em>2, 160-174.

-Verhallen, M., Bus, A., &amp; de Jong, M. (2006).
-The promise of multimedia stories for kindergarten children at risk. <em>Journal of Educational Psychology</em>, 98(2), 410-419.</pre>
+* Verhallen, M., Bus, A., &amp; de Jong, M. (2006).
+The promise of multimedia stories for kindergarten children at risk. <em>Journal of Educational Psychology</em>, 98(2), 410-419.